rebelsky/csc151/outlines/bodies/recursion-basics.md

     * Naively find a name in the phone book
     * Do I have a CD by Van Morrison?
 * We know a few ways to repeat actions:
-    * Using lists: `map` and `for-each`
+    * Using lists: `map`
     * Using images: `image-variant`, `image-transform!`, and `image-compute-pixels!`.
-    * With side-effecting actions: `repeat`.
 * Today we begin to consider more general forms of repetition.

 Some Challenges
 ---------------

+* You may recall that one of the issues in writing algorithms is that we are often limited to a few basic operations.
+Let's explore how we might accomplish some more challenging tasks with only a few basic operations and a powerful helper function.
+* We will develop some functions to answer questions about lists under the following assumptions:
-* I'm going to challenge you to write algorithms that deal with a collection of values.
+    * You get a collection of values
-* You may look at one value in the collection.
+    * You may assess only the first item in the collection (assuming there is such an item)
-* You may hand the rest of the collection to someone else and ask them to do something.
+    * You may pass the rest of the collection to the person next to you and ask one question of that person
+    * You have answer to give if there are no items in the collection
 * Here are some possibilities
     * Counting the number of values we have
     * Determining whether a collection contains a value
     * Finding the alphabetically first thing in a collection
     * Finding all values in a collection that meet some criteria
     * (Maybe) summing some values
+* After I've done a few, I'll have you write a few
 * If we do this right, you'll see some interesting patterns

 Recursion